ucsc/site-giving/source/ways-to-give/recurring-gifts.md

 <figure class="inline-image right">
 {% asset ucsc-farm-greenhouse.jpg magick:resize=300 alt="Students work in the greenhouse at the UCSC Farm" %}<figcaption>Students work in the greenhouse at the UCSC Farm</figcaption></figure>

-By establishing a monthly donation, you not only allow students the valuable assets they need, but also cut down on administrative costs.
-Setting up a monthly gift allows for an easy and affordable way for your donation to make the most impact.
+By establishing a monthly donation, you provide sustained support for students and researchers.
+Setting up a monthly gift is an easy and affordable way for your donation to make the most impact.

 ## How your monthly donation can help students: